 1. Create Contingency Plans

-Develop plans for various scenarios that might impact your business.
-Creating these plans ensures you’re prepared to pivot quickly, whether dealing with sudden shifts in remote work or unexpected changes in office space requirements.
+Develop plans for various scenarios that could impact your business.
+This ensures you’re prepared to pivot quickly, whether dealing with sudden shifts in remote work or unexpected changes in office space requirements.

 Key Factors to Consider: